 - Submitting your waiver of inadmissibility application to the correct location based on your circumstances

-For a free legal consultation with a waiver of inadmissibility lawyer serving Phoenix, call (623) 742-5400
+For a free case review with a waiver of inadmissibility lawyer serving Phoenix, call

 A waiver of inadmissibility is a document that provides relief to anyone deemed inadmissible when applying for a U.S. visa or adjustment of status.
-Generally, a determination of inadmissibility means you may not lawfully enter the United States, whether through a visa or a green card.
+Generally, a determination of inadmissibility means you may not lawfully enter the United States through a visa or a green card.

 However, this waiver can allow you to request that the government overlook specific grounds for inadmissibility.